-5.1.3 Mobile and wireless telephony
+5.1.3.
+Mobile and wireless telephony

-Mobile telephony has over 500 million users worldwide and is available in almost 200 countries, of which more than 60% use the GSM standard15.
-Global System for Mobile communication or GSM is a digital mobile telephone system that operates at either the 900, 1800 or 1900 MHz frequency band.
-Since many technologies.
-Alongside the digital technologies, a few analogue mobile networks still exist, but these are disappearing slowly.
+Mobile telephony has over 500 million users worldwide and is available in almost 200 countries, of which more than 60% use the GSM standard10.
+The Global System for Mobile communication or GSM is a digital mobile telephone system that operates at either the 900, 1800 or 1900 MHz frequency band.
+Since many GSM network operators have roaming agreements with foreign operators, users can often continue to use their